Steve Tilston: As solo artist

 Steve announced the release of a new album in Spring 2025 during a show at Stratford Upon Avon, adding that it'll be called 'Final Call', and that'll it'll most likely be his last album.
 This will be preceded by a new single called 'As Night Follows Day', released on 22 November 2024.

+In 2026 Tilston embarked on a final tour of the UK "Steve Tilston and Friends", touring with Hugh Bradley on double bass, Keith Warmington on harmonica and jazz drummer Tony Orrell on percussion..

 Steve Tilston & The Durbervilles

 In 2010, Tilston also began working with Yorkshire-based band The Durbervilles, with a selection of low key live dates followed by work in the studio.
 The first fruits of the collaboration was a track on a Bob Dylan 70th birthday tribute album put out by UK label, Fat Cat Records.
 Steve Tilston & The Durbervilles then worked as a touring unit appearing at various venues in the UK including Cropredy Festival 2011.
 In March 2012, Steve Tilston & the Durbervilles released The Oxenhope EP.

 TV work and Folk Award

 In 2011, Tilston released his solo album, The Reckoning, on his own Hubris label.
 In October 2011, he performed "Oil & Water" from the album on Later... with Jools Holland.
 He was subsequently interviewed by Jools Holland "at the piano" and the pair paid homage to the late Bert Jansch who died earlier in the month.
 In February 2012 the title track from The Reckoning was awarded Best Original Song at the BBC Radio 2 Folk Awards.
 The award was shared with Bella Hardy, who polled exactly the same number of votes.